erizov/Professor/semester_12/lecture_82_hybrid_quantum/quantum_ml_hybrid/school.en.md

 ## Simple Explanation

-Quantum Ml Hybrid is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Quantum ML Hybrid is an algorithm used to solve specific problems in computer science.

 ## Where It's Used